 Aside from the lower costs for trade schools, if you like the idea of working with your hands and staying busy, a career in the skilled trades can be a rewarding option.

 Compared to four-year colleges, trade schools are also a great choice for visual learners who retain information by seeing and doing.
-Instead of the majority of education coming from a classroom environment, many trade school programs are more hands-on.
+Instead of most of the education coming from a classroom environment, many trade school programs are more hands-on.
 MTI’s skilled trades training programs can provide the type of hands-on training students need to enter the workforce with skills and confidence.

 Plus, by the time your classmates who attend four-year institutions are graduating, you could be working toward your first promotion in a skilled trade!